About Nursing Home Abuse and Neglect

-Besides neglect in nursing facilities (which is also considered to be a form of abuse), other types of abuse common to nursing homes can be physical abuse, sexual abuse, and financial abuse or exploitation.
+Aside from neglect in nursing facilities, other common types of abuse include physical abuse, sexual abuse, and financial abuse or exploitation.
 Nursing Home Abuse may be in the form of:

 No matter how you were injured or if a loved one was killed by Nursing Home Abuse or Neglect and you aren’t sure what your options are, the attorneys and staff at Dean Burnetti Law are familiar with every aspect of your case.
 They are eager to navigate the legal system for you as you travel down the road to physical and financial recovery.
 Call Dean Burnetti Law at 863-287-6388 today to schedule your free and confidential consultation.